Skip to content

 2. Use eslint-plugin-vue-a11y

-Integrate this ESLint plugin to catch accessibility issues early in development:
+Add this ESLint plugin to detect accessibility issues during development:

 npm install eslint-plugin-vuejs-accessibility --save-dev